Chang-ERIBA/Protocol_HTRP/readme.md

 install.packages(pkgs)
 ```

 You will get a pop-up window asking you if you want to create a personal libray: select `Yes`.
-It then asks you to select a CRAN mirror: choose any country from the list that is show.
+It then asks you to select a CRAN mirror: choose any country from the list that is shown.
 The packages will be installed.

 ## Use

-Both files, `High_Replica_Pinning.R` and `High_Replica_Pinning_Tools.R` needs to be in the same directory.
+Both files `High_Replica_Pinning.R` and `High_Replica_Pinning_Tools.R` need to be in the same directory.

-To execute the programm you need to open a **Terminal** in the working directory where the scripts are present.
+To execute the program you need to open a **Terminal** in the working directory where the scripts are located.
 To select the proper directory, choose: Session -> Set Working Directory -> Choose Directory...

 <center>
 <img src="./img/img2.png">